 The meaning of water in dreams can often refer to the Soul, our creativity and emotions.
 We may have water in our dreams if we feel the need to be replenished, if we have been working too hard, or giving a lot of emotional support to another.
 Water in dreams often turns up at times of great distress, when we can feel we are “drowning” in sorrow, in work, or in a relationship that is going wrong.
 But these dreams also come back when we are growing stronger, showing us that we have learned how to swim, or breathe under water, or surf.
 This means we are recovering, and even if the outside world hasn’t quite caught up yet, our subconscious is soothing and reassuring us that it soon will, for we have found the strength and the wisdom we need inside ourselves.

 “Water is the softest and most yielding substance.
 Yet nothing is better than water, for overcoming the hard and rigid, because nothing can compete with it.”

 Water dreams can inform us about our emotional state, they can give us insight about the journey of our subconscious, and our connection with the greater collective and deeper Self.
-Water dreams can speak to us of cleansing, refreshing and finding a new sense of purity within ourselves.
-Water in dreams can express how we are flowing along our life journey.
-Water is persistent, strong, yeilding and essential to all life.
+Water in dreams can speak to us of cleansing, refreshing and finding a new sense of purity.
+Dreams of water can express how we are flowing along our life journey, and teach us that water is persistent, strong, yielding and essential to all life.

 You may also be interested in the following posts: